polio-nanopore/piranha/README.md

 Samples flagged as controls will appear in the report at the end in a separate table as well and will be flagged as either passing (row in table coloured green and a tick appears) or not passing (row in rable coloured red and no tick appears).
 Piranha's behaviour treats negative controls as passing if there are fewer than the configured minimum number of reads in the sample (Default: 50 reads) and positive controls as passing if there is more than the minimum number of reads in the sample for non-polio enterovirus (Default: 50 reads).

+## Matching reads against the reference file
+Piranha takes nanopore sequencing reads (`fastq`) and matches them against a reference set of enterovirus VP1 sequences.
+This matching is currently performed with minimap2 ([Li 2018](https://academic.oup.com/bioinformatics/article/34/18/3094/4994778)), run in the mode configured for noisynanopore data (`-x map-ont`).
+For more information on the details of what this pre-configured setting is, visit this [link](https://lh3.github.io/minimap2/minimap2.html).
+In addition to these pre-configured settings, within piranha we currently only consider primary alignments (i.e. the best hit) for each read against the reference file, rather than all potential matches.

+This reference set includes representatives of wild-type poliovirus 1, 2 and 3, as well as Sabin-1, 2 and 3 as well as a selection of other enterovirus VP1 sequences too.

+> IMPORTANT: Nanopore reads can have up to ~10% error rate and sporadic mapping to some references can occur at the read level, particularly when sequencing at great depth.
+When looking at the output read counts in the piranha report, this must be interpreted with caution and awareness of the underlying noise in the data.
+For example, low numbers of reads may map to WPV2 or WPV3 as they are present in the default database.
+This *DOES NOT* mean that WPV2 or WPV3 is present in your sample.
+Hits with greater than the minimun read count are highlighted in the report in the sample composition table (Table 2).
+If the read count passes the minimum thresholds (number of reads and percentage of sample) the reads will be taken forward for consensus building.
+It is only possible at the consensus level to get an accurate picture of that read population in your sample.

 ### Read thresholds

 There are a number of default thresholds applied, which can be overwritten depending on your purposes.